v2ray/manual/en/configuration/protocols/vmess.md

 * `clients`: An array for valid user accounts.
 May be empty when used for dynamic port feature.
   * Each client contains:
     * `id`: User ID, in the form of [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-    * `level`：User level.
-See [Policy](../policy.md)
+    * `level`: User level.
+See [Policy](../policy.md) for its usage.
     * `alterId`: Number of alternative IDs.
 Same as in Inbound.
 Value must be the same as connecting clients.
     * `email`: Email address to identify users.
 * `detour`: Optional feature to suggest client to take a detour.
   * `to`: The tag of an inbound proxy.
 See [Overview](../02_protocols.md).
 If configured, VMess will suggest its client to use the detour for further connections.
 * `default`: Optional default client configuration.
 Usually used in detour proxy.
   * `level`: User level.
   * `alterId`: Number of alternative IDs.
 Default value 64.
-* `disableInsecureEncryption` (V2Ray 3.11+): Forbids client for using insecure encryption methods.
+* `disableInsecureEncryption`: Forbids client for using insecure encryption methods.
 When set to true, connections will be terminated immediately if the following encryption is used.
 Default value `false`.
   * `none`
   * `aes-128-cfb`